 For detailed information, click on any of the links below:

-Dairyland's Flambeau Hydroelectric Station (pictured on the front of this card) has been producing quiet, emission-free electricity in northern Wisconsin since 1951.
+Dairyland's Flambeau Hydroelectric Station (pictured on the front of this card - 18.8 MW) has been producing quiet, emission-free electricity in northern Wisconsin since 1951.
 Through Dairyland's stewardship program, the Dairyland Reservoir is a premier fishing destination in northern Wisconsin - hosting the 2019 Governor's Fishing Opener.
-More information regarding water levels, recreation opportunities and surrounding parks along the reservoir's 24 miles of shoreline can be found here.
+More information regarding water levels, living with dams, recreation opportunities and surrounding parks along the reservoir's 24 miles of shoreline can be found here.

-Dairyland also purchases power from the Sartell Hydro Project in Sartell, Minn.
+Dairyland also purchases power from the Sartell Hydro Project (10 MW) in Sartell, Minn., and the Manitoba Hydro Exchange (50 MW).

 The John P. Madgett Station (JPM) - pictured on the front - is south of the former Alma Station site, along the Mississippi River in Alma, Wis.
 JPM has been in commercial operation since November 1979.
 The single-unit station has a generating capacity of 387 MW.
 The facility was named after the late John P. Madgett, Dairyland's general manager from 1947 to 1978.